 In 1901, James’s mother, Eliza, 48, a Charwoman – own account & Head of the Household at Beccles Suffolk.
 She was with James’s 12 year old twin sisters, Agnes & Mary Ann & 1 boarder.

 1911 Burma & Andaman Islands.

 James was 26 years old, a Soldier ranked Private in the 1st Border Regiment.

-James is also remembered on St. Mary le Elms church Memorial.
+James is also remembered on the war memorial at St. Mary le Elms church, Ipswich.